 Quick and Easy Bread and Butter Pudding for Father’s Day

-This dessert is likely evolved from earlier dishes like “whitepot,” a medieval pudding made with bread, cream, and sugar.
-Over time, it became a favorite in British households, and variations of it have since spread to other countries.
-In American cuisine, there is a similar dessert known as “Cold Bread Pudding.”
+Bread and butter pudding evolved from “whitepot,” a medieval pudding with bread, cream, and sugar.
+Over time, it became popular in British households and spread to other countries.
+In America, there is a similar dessert called “Cold Bread Pudding.”

-Bread and butter pudding using old fashioned
+Bread and butter pudding is on the baking dish

 Bread and Butter Pudding